 Ask any Keralite to name his/her most preferred hill station and without any moment of hesitation would come the answer - Munnar.
 This hill station nestled in the exquisite mountains of the Western Ghats is your ideal place to attain peace and tranquility.

-This exotic hill station, also known as the Ooty of Kerala is located in the naturally blessed Idukki district in the Southern Indian state of Kerala, is at a height of 5,200 ft above sea level and once served as the summer retreat of the erstwhile British rulers.
+Munnar, the exotic hill station, also known as the Ooty of Kerala is located in the naturally blessed Idukki district in the Southern Indian state of Kerala, at a height of 5,200 ft above sea level and once served as the summer retreat of the erstwhile British rulers.

 The place got its name as the confluence of three streams - Mudrapuzha, Nallathanni and Kundala - which have their origins from the nearby mountains, transpire in this little piece of heaven on earth.